-The screws holding the Mylar® frame are close to the Mylar® foil, be careful that the screw driver does not slip and damage the frame.
+The screws holding the Mylar® frame are close to the Mylar® foil, be careful that the screw driver does not slip and damage the window or sensors.

 The metal cover can also be used to protect the sensors if the Mylar® frame is not mounted.